GIScience/openrouteservice/README.md

 ## Questions

-For questions please use our [Google Groups Forum](https://groups.google.com/forum/#!forum/openrouteservice) and we will respond to you shortly or add a GitHub issue if it is of technical nature.
+For questions please use our [community forum](https://ask.openrouteservice.org).

 ## Translations